Once your site has been updated, you’ll need to convert each page and post to the new block editor.

-You can convert all of your pages and posts in one sitting (for a complex site, this might take several hours) or convert sections of the site each week.
-Either way, how your site looks to visitors will not change, giving you the freedom to transition each page whenever you are ready.
-However, once your site has been updated, you will need to convert a page to the new editor in order to edit it.
+You can convert all of your pages and posts in one sitting, or you can break it up and convert sections of the site over a few days or weeks.
+Either way, how your site looks to visitors will not change, giving you the freedom to update each page when you are ready.
+Just keep in mind that once your site has been updated, you will not be able to edit a page until it has been converted to the new editor.

-- From your site’s Dashboard, click a content type in the left menu to see all pages or posts of that type (e.g., Pages > All Pages, or Items > All Items).
+- From the site Dashboard, click a content type in the left menu to see all pages or posts of that type (e.g., Pages > All Pages).

-This list of pages or posts defaults to showing 20 per page.
-To increase the maximum number shown, click Screen Options at the top right and change the number of items per page.
-We typically change 20 to 200.
-Or skip to the next 20 using the arrows at the bottom right.
+Pro tip!
+This list of pages or posts only shows 20 items per page (notice the arrows at bottom right).
+To increase the number of pages listed, click Screen Options at the top right of your window.
+Here you can change the number of items per page.
+We like to add a quick zero to 20, making it 200.
+Then click Apply!

-- Click the page or post title, or click Edit, which appears below the title on hover.
+- Click the page or post title.
+Or you can click Edit, which appears below the title on hover.

-How you convert your content depends on if the page or post was built using the classic/default editor or the Tailor page builder.
+How you convert a page or post depends on which editor it was originally built in — the default/classic editor, or the Tailor page builder:

-When you click to edit a page that has been Tailored, you’ll see a pop-up message directing you to convert the page to the new editor.
+A page built in Tailor will display a pop-up message directing you to convert it to the new editor.

 If created in the default editor: